robertoguiotto/FEND-P7/README.md

 Instructions
 ============
+To run:
 1. Download or fork the application from: https://github.com/robertoguiotto/FEND-P7
 2. Select index.html to start the app

+To use:
-3. Use filter box and press "Find" to filter list items and map markers
+1. Use filter box and press "Find" to filter list items and map markers
-4. Select a list item or map marker to open an info window describing the marker: the application will display the selected place along with the information retrieved from Wikipedia.
+2. Select a list item or map marker to open an info window describing the marker: the application will display the selected place along with the information retrieved from Wikipedia.